Key Ideas

 2. How did race, class, and social differences affect the lives of the women in the Spanish colonies?

-3. How did women contribute to the establishment of new societies in the New World?
+3. How did women contribute to the establishment of new societies in the Spanish colonies in the Americas?